 This growing opportunity and Jefferson County’s location within the Washington Metropolitan Statistical Area has attracted a large number of skilled individuals to Jefferson County to provide a talented and dedicated workforce pool for these companies to choose from, as well an extended labor pool of skilled, high-tech workers.
 From 2013 to 2018, jobs increased by 7.9 percent in the Jefferson County labor shed region, from 534,816 to 576,965 jobs.
 This change outpaced the national job growth rate of 7.4 percent.

 As of August 2018, Jefferson County’s unemployment rate was 3.3 percent, which is substantially less than the statewide rate of 4.9 percent as well as the national rate of 3.9 percent.
 Jefferson County’s labor force participation rate of 66 percent exceeds the overall statewide average of 53 percent and the national average of 63 percent.

 A Well-Educated West Virginia Workforce

 The Jefferson County workforce is also highly educated in its own right.
-Forty-eight percent of the Jefferson County labor shed falls in the age range of 20 to 54, and 44 percent of its population over the age of 25 is at least some level of college educated.
+Thirty-eight percent of the Jefferson County population has an associate’s degree or higher.
 For businesses looking for employees with particular expertise, the nearby Blue Ridge Community and Technical College offers a number of technical and specialized certification programs that support the training needs of area employers including Business Communications, Operations, and Strategies, as well as Computer Applications, CISCO, and Machine Engineering.

 Low Cost of Living, Low Wage Rates